 Guess whose body is infused with enough life-giving energy to make this work?
 That’s right: the Monster.
 So Van Helsing turns into a Wolf Man and–

 You know what?
-That’s the whole of the movie.
+That’s basically the movie.
 Dracula plot is foiled, Van Helsing is cured and happiness is restored.
 Oh, and Ygor’s there too.
 For a long movie, there’s not a lot of plot.
 A very large portion of this movie is just CG fight scenes.
 There’s an attempt to set up Van Helsing’s mysterious past as something to peg a sequel on, but there’s no sequel so it’s just distracting.
 Oh, and Anna dies for no especially good reason.
 Almost forgot.

 The plot’s contrived as all get out, but that’s not necessarily a weakness.
 As I’ve said before, Dracula and Frankenstein don’t really belong in the same fictional universe, so a story that includes the two of them really has no choice but to be contrived.
 Besides, the plot mostly exists just to string fight scenes along.

 It’s the fight scenes that are the strength and the weakness of Van Helsing.
 The filmmakers quite clearly looked at the somewhat lacklustre fights of the Universal Horror films in the monster mash era and said ‘we can do better than that’.
 To their credit, that’s just exactly what they did.
 The trouble is, they didn’t seem to know when to stop.
 The fight scenes just keep coming, leaving little time for character to develop or theme to emerge.
 They’re quite decent fight scenes, I guess, though not especially memorable.